vojtasvoboda/oc-brands-plugin-override-example/README.md

 # Brands plugin override examples

 In this repository you can find examples how to extend OctoberCMS backend, or OctoberCMS plugins.
-This README covers this cases:
+This text covers this cases:

 - add new menu item